Positron emission tomography (PET)

 At UC Davis Medical Center, the PET studies are performed using either of our two installed multi-slice PET/CT scanners, which combine both a PET camera and a CT scanner to image the patient during the same examination.
 The resulting PET and CT images are then combined to provide precise anatomical localization of disease processes.

 Oncology: Diagnosis, staging, and restaging of tumors.
 Evaluating response to therapy.

 Cardiology: Diagnosis and evaluation of coronary artery disease.

 Neurology: Diagnosis of brain disorders, such as Alzheimer’s, Parkinson’s, & seizures

 PET/CT scans offer patients life-saving information that helps their doctors detect and diagnose disease early, and begin treatment quickly.
 Medicare and most insurance companies now provide coverage for this examination.

-What to expect: Most PET scans require the patient to fast for 4 to 6 hours prior to the appointment.
-Patients who take medication for diabetes will need special instructions.
+What to expect: Most PET scans (both FDG tumor and cardiac) require the patient to fast for 4 to 6 hours prior to the appointment (specific instructions vary by scan/radiotracer type).
+Patients who take medication for diabetes may need special instructions if fasting is required.
 For brain and body imaging studies, there will be a waiting period of about an hour between the intravenous administration of the FDG and the beginning of the scan.
 Time spent on the scanner table varies, depending upon the length of the body part being imaged.
-Brain imaging requires about 20 minutes.
-Body imaging requires about 30 minutes if legs and feet are excluded, and about 60 minutes to image the entire body.
+Brain imaging requires about 10-20 minutes.
+Body imaging requires about 20-30 minutes if legs and feet are excluded, and about 45 minutes to image the entire body.
 Cardiac imaging time is variable, depending upon whether a stress test is needed as part of the exam.
 Patients who require medication for claustrophobia or pain control may wish to bring their own prescription medication, and should be accompanied by someone who can drive them home.